 As actions need to be something that employees can take ownership of, it’s important to keep in mind what topics you’ll discuss.
 We’ll discuss this in a little more depth later, but areas of engagement like managerial change and pay aren’t things that employees can take charge of, therefore shouldn’t be something that come up in your workshops.
 It’s important to emphasise that employee feelings about these areas have been captured and will be discussed, however the workshop outcomes should include areas such as personal growth opportunities, wellbeing initiatives and team actions.

 Everyone!
-Though potentially difficult for larger companies, workshops are an essential tool to improving engagement as these conversations inspire ideas that usually won’t be thought about by individuals alone.
+Though potentially difficult for larger companies, workshops are an essential tool to improving employee engagement as these conversations inspire ideas that usually won’t be thought about by individuals alone.
 Including all employees invites a breadth of experience that means ideas can be well-reasoned, and reinforces confidence in your engagement planning.

 To keep the group concise and ensure all opinions can be heard, we recommend a maximum of 30 people per workshop.
 This could be a whole group within your organisation, or several teams in a department pulled together.
-However the headcount is made up, the engagement data used needs to be relevant to them.
+However the headcount is made up, the employee engagement data used needs to be relevant to them.

 Each workshop will need one or two facilitators, who ideally should be the manager or leaders of the attendees.
 The facilitator’s role is to create an open and relaxed environment and we recommend that they don’t take part on the workshop activities as this may impact other employees from expressing themselves truly.